wpted/LoadBalancer/internal/lbalgo/README.md

 - Less data consistency challenges
 - Trouble shoot for a user would be easier ( All issues are isolated to a single server )

 Cons:

 - Uneven traffic across backend servers.
 - Failed server causes interrupted users session ( Fail-over mechanism in need )

+### Weighted Round-robin

+Load balancing by assigning numeric weights to all the servers.
+The weights can be assigned based on factors such as servers processing power or total bandwidth.

+> Suppose we have three servers —ServerA, ServerB, ServerC— with weights (5, 2, 1) that are waiting to serve incoming requests behind the load balancer.
+>
+> The load balancer will forward the first five requests to ServerA, the next two requests to ServerB, and then one request to ServerC.
+>
+> If any of the other incoming requests arrive, the load balancer will forward those requests back to ServerA again for the next five incoming requests, then ServerB will get its turn, and after that the requests will be forwarded to ServerC.
+The cycle will continue on this way.

+By using the Weighted Round Robin algorithm, network administrators can ensure a more balanced and efficient use of resources, leading to improved performance and user experience.

+Pros:
+1. Ensuring all servers are used according to their capacity
+2. Reducing the risk of server overload
+3. Provides fault tolerance by redirecting requests in case of server failure

+Cons:
+1. How to accurately assign weight?
+Accurate assignments of weights can be a complex task.
+2. Frequent changes of server capacity may lead to inaccurate weights.
+How to update weights correctly?